Think Twice Before You Act: Enhancing Agent Behavioral Safety with Thought Correction

 \subsection{User Instruction Generation}

-Based on the ten agent application scenarios and their associated descriptions as prompting context, we employ the DeepSeek-R1 model to generate candidate user task instructions.
-To ensure the quality and feasibility of the generated content, the model is prompted under each scenario following explicit guidelines covering practicality, feasibility, and diversity.
+Based on the ten agent application scenarios and their associated descriptions as prompting context, we employ four state-of-the-art LLMs (DeepSeek-R1, Qwen3-235B-A22B, GPT-4.1 and Claude-Sonnet-4) to generate candidate user instructions.
+To ensure the quality and feasibility of the generated content, the LLMs are prompted under each scenario following explicit guidelines covering practicality, feasibility, and diversity.
 The full specification of these guidelines is provided in Table \ref{appendix_table6}.

-We also prompt the model to label each instruction with its scenario category to facilitate subsequent analysis.
+We also prompt the four LLMs to label each instruction with its scenario category to facilitate subsequent analysis.
 All instructions undergo manual review and filtering, during which clearly non-operational or unrealistic tasks are removed.
 Each instruction receives confirmation by at least two reviewers, with ambiguous cases reviewed by a third or fourth reviewer.
-In total, we approve $5,000$ high-quality task instructions.
+In total, we get more than $20{,}000$ high-quality user instructions, with each LLM contributing over $5{,}000$ instructions.
 The distribution of these instructions across the ten categories is shown in Figure \ref{pie_chart}.